 Medications are also required when a substantial percentage of warts create issues for your French Bulldog.
-Unfortunately, it is difficult to determine how successful these procedures are since most dog warts fade on their own.
+Unfortunately, it is difficult to determine how successful these procedures are since most dog warts fade independently.

 Bumps due to Sebaceous cysts

-Sebaceous glands are small structures that naturally produce fatty or waxy substance recognized as “keratin.”
+Sebaceous glands are small structures that naturally produce a fatty or waxy substance recognized as “keratin.”

-You may not even be aware of your French Bulldogs sebaceous glands until they began to get infected and develop into a cyst.
-Regular brushing is what activates the glands to produce oils that moisturize your Frenchies skin and make their coat nice and shiny.
+You may not even be aware of your French Bulldogs’ sebaceous glands until they begin to get infected and develop into a cyst.
+Regular brushing activates the glands to produce oils that moisturize your Frenchies’ skin and make their coat nice and shiny.

-Trouble starts whenever the pore or hair follicle of these glands is blocked, allowing the build-up of oil.
+Trouble starts whenever these glands’ pore or hair follicle is blocked, allowing oil build-up.
 Sooner or later, a cyst is produced if the gland stays blocked.

 Why Does My Frenchies Glands Clog?

-Blockages can be created by soil, bacteria, local trauma, or sebum that becomes so thick that it likely won’t get through the opening of the pore.
+Blockages can be created by soil, bacteria, local trauma, or sebum that becomes so thick that it likely won’t get through the pore’s opening.

-Sebum is also another word for the material that the sebaceous glands are producing.
-When blocked up, the oily matter has to go elsewhere, forming a pocket, producing a cyst.
+Sebum is also another word for the material that the sebaceous glands produce.
+When blocked up, the oily matter has to go elsewhere, forming a pocket, and producing a cyst.